eatpotaro/HandwireTKL/README.md

 finally, drag in ball.bmp, boid.py, and main.py into the root directory of the microcontroller.
 See the KMK getting started guide here https://github.com/KMKfw/kmk_firmware/blob/main/docs/en/Getting_Started.md

+# Instructions
+Since this runs on KMK, there is no need to compile or build the firmware.
+Setup the device as per the README and it will work correctly

 # CAD files
 This contains multiple CAD files
 - 3D printed plate